Understanding and Managing Your Cat’s Nighttime Activity

 Creating a calming nighttime environment for your feline

-Once you’ve had your fill of fun and games, and the yawns begin to outnumber the pounces, it is time to transition to a serene setting that whispers “sweet dreams” to your whiskered companion.
+Once you’ve had your fill of fun and games, and the yawns begin to outnumber the pounces, it’s time to transition to a serene setting that whispers “sweet dreams” to your whiskered companion.
 Establishing a calm atmosphere can be the gentle nudge your cat needs to cozy up and drift off as you do.

 Ponder setting up a comfortable cat bed in a favored spot, perhaps near a radiator or in a quiet corner.
 Look for one with soft, cushioning material that will keep your cat warm and cozy through the night.
 You can add an extra touch of comfort by placing a worn t-shirt that smells like you in the bed, as the familiar scent can be very reassuring to your feline friend.